DonaldMGray/GetCleanData/README.md

 Output:
-Two final output is the file "subjectActivitySummary.csv".
+The final output is the file "subjectActivitySummary.csv".
 Columns are: subject, activity, variable, value (see CodeBook.md for more details)

 There is also an intermediate output which has all observations for the test and training subjects